ak1096/CS4485-Team13/README.md

 ## Deployment

 The deployed version of the TIHKR app can be accessed [here](https://tihkr.netlify.app/).
-The server runs from https://tihkr.onrender.com/ and the initial log in might take awhile to load.
-Refresh the page and try registering and logging in again if the loading time takes too long.
+The server runs from https://tihkr.onrender.com/ and the initial log in might take awhile to load since this is the free hosting version.
+Refresh the page and try registering and logging in again if the loading time takes too long or wait about 15 minutes in case there are no free requests currently available.

 ## Demo
 [Link to Demo](https://www.youtube.com/watch?v=YHCeZpKVXF0)